Grouping code blocks¶

 Some tools, such as formatters, may not work well with this separation.

-To have just one newline between code blocks in a group, use the --no-pad-groups
+To have just one newline between code blocks in a group, use the doccmd --no-pad-groups option.

 If you then want to add extra padding to the code blocks in a group, add invisible code blocks to the document.

-Make sure that the language of the invisible code block is the same as the --language
+Make sure that the language of the invisible code block is the same as the doccmd --language option given to doccmd.

 For example: